Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 }

 }This marks traffic and routes it through wg0 while leaving other traffic outside.
-That’s real fail-closed VPN automation.
+That’s the beginning of fail-closed VPN automation: the traffic that must be tunneled gets a mark, and you can later drop anything with that mark if it tries to exit anywhere else.

 Step 5 — Testing 🧪

-Run curl ifconfig.io with VPN-marked IP → should show Proton IP.
+Run curl ifconfig.io with VPN-marked traffic → it should show a Proton IP.

-Run same command unmarked → should show ISP IP.
+Run the same command unmarked → it should show your ISP/public network IP.

 Step 6 — Namespaces 🗂️